 (a) in relation to a surrender of a permit, lease or licence, the area constituted by the blocks as to which the permit, lease or licence is proposed to be surrendered; and

+(ba) in relation to an infrastructure licence, the infrastructure area; and

 (b) in relation to a surrender of a pipeline licence, the part of the adjacent area in which the pipeline, or the part of the pipeline, as to which the pipeline licence is proposed to be surrendered, is constructed.

 [Section 104 amended by No. 12 of 1990 s.
-221.]
+221; No. 42 of 2010 s.
+139.]

 105. Cancellation of permits etc.

-(1) Where a permittee, lessee, licensee or pipeline licensee —
+(1) Where a permittee, lessee, licensee, infrastructure licensee or pipeline licensee —

-(a) has not complied with a condition to which the permit, lease, licence or pipeline licence is subject;
+(a) has not complied with a condition to which the permit, lease, licence, infrastructure licence or pipeline licence is subject; or

-(b) has not complied with a direction given to him under this Part by the Minister;
+(b) has not complied with a direction given to him under this Part by the Minister; or

 (c) has not complied with a provision of this Part or of the regulations; or